Exterminator for Fleas: Do You Need One?

 Though it’s already been said, it bears repeating that you should treat your yard.
 Do this in the spring before the prime season to ensure you don’t have an issue.

-So many people think they only need to treat their pets during the prime season, but this is simply not true.
+So many people think they only need to treat their pets during the warm months, but this is simply not true.
 Fleas can live all year inside your toasty home, so your pets always have a threat.
-Fleas can cause your pets to become anemic, trigger skin infections, and even result in hair loss.
+These blood suckers can cause your pets to become anemic, trigger skin infections, and even result in hair loss.
 It’s worth the small price to keep them medicated.

 Owning a pet is a big responsibility.
 You need to bathe and brush them regularly.
 While the flea could care less whether your dog or cat is clean, you’re more likely to rid any straggler that might have attached itself before it becomes a significant issue.